Zhiyijenny/Zhiyijenny.github.io/research.md

 **Influence of Native-Language Allophony on Nonnative Phonemic and Phonolexical Representations**

 Under the mentorship of [Kira Gor](https://sllc.umd.edu/directory/kira-gor), I have been investigating the impact of phonemic and allophonic representations on the phonological and lexical processing of late language learners within the auditory domain.
-My research focused on learners of Spanish who speak American American English and Mandarin Chinese as their first languages/
+My research focused on learners of Spanish who speak American American English and Mandarin Chinese as their first languages.

 **Semantic Priming Effects in different word processing tasks**